++ U. S. Chapters ++

 presentation at the Politechnics School in Warsaw, but nothing is settled

 yet.
-I'm a bit occupied now with the Chapter's Council activities, but our
+I'm a bit occupied now with the Chapter's Council activities,

 members are quite active, so work is going on with a satisfying speed.